Updated: Dec 14, 2021

 Don’t buy sketchbooks for no reason.
 It’s a waste of money; finish the current sketchbook(s) you have before you decide to buy a brand new sketchbook… I know it’s tempting to buy 2 new sketchbooks because the design on one of them is, “So inspiring”, but you have 5 semi-new sketchbooks at home.
 Don’t do it.
 Trust me… I know.

 Try making a few pieces with different types of mediums.
 Try using acrylic paint, then inking it, then adding a cutout of a flower or a heart.
-Mixed media art is a great idea to get outside of your comfort zone (unless you’re a mixed media artist that is) and make something you’ve yet to make.
+Mixed media art is a great way to get outside of your comfort zone (unless you’re a mixed media artist that is) and make something you’ve yet to make.

 Surf the web for inspiration.
 Some sites I use are: Pinterest, Instagram, YouTube, and Google Images.
+But, don't go down the rabbit hole.
+Find your inspiration and then put those ideas into action via sketching or painting.

 Don’t spend over 30 minutes looking for inspiration.
 After the 30 minute mark, you’ve now gone down the rabbit hole.
 Come back!